 There are five stages of palliative care, beginning from the moment your loved one receives their diagnosis:

-Some people experience side effects from their painkillers, including nausea, constipation and drowsiness.
+Some people experience side effects from their painkillers, including nausea, constipation, and drowsiness.
 Your loved one’s palliative care team can advise about the best ways to avoid side effects – this may involve taking medication to protect the stomach, or making diet changes.

 Pain medication may be given in several ways, including pills, liquid medication, patches, or with a syringe driver, which can be inserted in the arm or abdomen.
 Your loved one’s palliative care team will try and find the least invasive way to provide them with effective pain medication.